bsaglimb/bsRegexTutorial/regexTutorial.md

 -For Example: `<([A-Z][0-9]*)\b[^>]*>.*?</\1>` This regex contains only one pair of parentheses, which capture the string matched by `[A-Z][0-9]*`.
 This is the opening HTML tag.
 The backreference `\1` references the first capturing group. `\1` matches the exact same text that was matched by the first capturing group.
 The `/` before it is a literal character.
 It is simply the forward slash in the closing HTML tag that we are trying to match.

 ### Look-ahead and Look-behind

+ There are no look-ahead or look-behind assertions used in the HTML tag regex.

 `(?=ABC)` is a postive lookahead and it matches a group after the main expression without including it in the result.